cwarden45/JHU_Coursera_GDS_Capstone/Week8/README.md

 ![Filtered edgeR volcano plot](edgeR_DEG_FDR0.01_fc2_expr5.png "Filtered edgeR volcano plot")

 *R*: version 3.6.3

 *plotrix package*: version 3.8-1 (for adding a circle)

 **3)** Plot differentially expressed genes (including Infant samples not directly used for analysis) using `heatmap_DEG_plot.R`

+Since the RIN score was mentioned in the project description, that was included in the heatmap plot (as a continuous variable).

+![DEG heatmap](edgeR_DEG_FDR0.01_fc2_expr5-heatmap.png "DEG heatmap")

+The coloring category "**AvF**" refers to the 2 groups directly used for the **A**dult-**v**ersus-**F**etal comparison.

+Sample SRR1554536 is an outlier compared the rest of the group (as we might expect), but RIN appears to have less of an effect than the group assignments.
+So, along with otherwise generally consistent clustering / expression between replicates, I think it is OK that I did not include any covariates.
+Also, most SRR1554536 genes are consistent with the other Adult samples.

 *R*: version 3.6.3

 *heatmap.3.R*: downloadable from [GitHub repository](https://github.com/obigriffith/biostar-tutorials/blob/master/Heatmaps/heatmap.3.R) (from another developer)

 *gplots package*: version 3.1.0

 *RColorBrewer package*: version 1.1-2

-Since the RIN score was mentioned in the project description, that was included in the heatmap plot (as a continuous variable).

-![DEG heatmap](edgeR_DEG_FDR0.01_fc2_expr5-heatmap.png "DEG heatmap")

-The coloring category "**AvF**" refers to the 2 groups directly used for the **A**dult-**v**ersus-**F**etal comparison.